MRLintern/Shallow_Water_Equations/README.md

   `d(vh)/dt + d(uvh)/dx + d(v^2 + gh^2/2)/dy = h(-fu - gdH/dy)`

   Note: `H` is the orography; a mass of some type that sits on the ocean floor.
+The `d` in the equations represent partial derivatives.